stonescenter/track-ml/README.md

 RMSE features: 	[0.15, 0.23, 0.09]
 R^2  features:	[0.97, 0.94, 0.99]
 ```
+the last two metrics are vectors of the RMSE and R^2 average.

 ## Vizualization
-Open the plot_prediction.ipynb file to see the 5 hit predicted.
+Open the plot_prediction.ipynb file to see the N hits predicted.